Envirometrix/PredictiveSoilMapping/docs/Introduction.md

-The main point of this chapter is to provide full documentation of, and justification for, the choices that have been made in designing and implementing the PSM framework.
+The main point of this chapter is to provide full documentation of, and justification for, the choices that have been made in designing and implementing the PSM framework (a more practical steps on how to organize PSM projects are further given in chapter \@ref(practical-tips)).
 At present, PSM is designed to produce local to global maps of soil properties and soil classes using legacy soil data (point profile data, maps and expert knowledge), along with available global covariate data, as inputs to multi-scale, hierarchical, quantitative, global prediction models.
 At some future date, it is hoped, and expected, that PSM will be able to make increasing use of